hasahmad/simple-query-builder/README.md

 # simple-query-builder

-A simple query builder in Typescript
+Learning to build a simple query builder in Typescript